PhoenixTales/phoenix-docs/mechanics/classes.md

 ```
 {: .info }

 The four classes correspond to four different playstyles by which the player can approach game situations and solve the game.
-They are not selected before gamestart but they are immersively choosen during gameplay via individual playstile and a sequence of ingame choices.
+They are not selected before gamestart but they are immersively choosen during gameplay via individual playstyle and a sequence of ingame decisions.

-The class is acquired by a joining a guild as the representative of a camp-specific class.
+The class is acquired by joining a guild as the representative of a camp-specific class.
 In the gameplay mechanics they are primary styles of interaction.